Little Manila: Greater Los Angeles

-Historic Filipinotown is a district of Los Angeles, California, located between the neighborhoods of Westlake and Echo Park.
+Historic Filipinotown is a district of Los Angeles, located between the neighborhoods of Westlake and Echo Park.
 The district's boundaries are defined by the 101 Freeway to the north, Beverly Boulevard to the south, Hoover Street to the west, and Glendale Boulevard to the east, northwest of Downtown Los Angeles.
 It was created by a resolution proposed by city council member Eric Garcetti on August 2, 2002.
 The crosswalks in Filipinotown are decorated with traditional Filipino basket weaving patterns.

 Historic Filipinotown is one of the few areas where Filipinos first settled in Los Angeles during the early part of the 20th century.
 Many Filipino American families began purchasing homes and establishing businesses in the area beginning from the 1940s, shifting away from the Little Tokyo area in the 1920s and the Bunker Hill area later.
 In modern times, Historic Filipinotown reflects the polyglot nature of Los Angeles.

 While the district still has a sizable Filipino population, they are in the minority, overshadowed by a sizable Mexican and Central American population.
 Nevertheless, the area still has one of the highest concentrations of Filipino Americans in Southern California and still remains the cultural heart of Filipinos throughout Los Angeles.
 Of the 100,000 Filipinos that reside in the City of Los Angeles, an estimated 6,900 are within Historic Filipinotown.

 The Historic Filipinotown Chamber of Commerce leads the effort for commercial expansion in the area.
 Many Filipino service organizations and institutions, such as the Remy's on Temple Art Gallery, Tribal Cafe, Pilipino Workers Center (PWC), Filipino American Community of Los Angeles (FACLA), People's CORE, Filipino American Service Group, Inc. (FASGI), Search to Involve Pilipino Americans (SIPA), and the Filipino American Library (FAL) are located in Historic Filipinotown.
 The area is also host to many Filipino restaurants, medical clinics and churches, including St. Columban Filipino Church, the first Filipino Catholic church in the United States (founded in 1946).